HubSpot/cms-js-building-block-examples/docs/reference/data-fetching.md

 ## HubSpot Content - Server Side

 In an ideal world the HubSpot GraphQL integration would be the go to for getting all of your HubSpot content into the JS Building Blocks.
-Currently however, GraphQL only supports querying HubDB and Custom Objects - refer to the [GraphQL](#graphql) documentation above.
+Currently however, GraphQL only supports querying HubSpot CRM, HubDB, blog data - refer to the [GraphQL](/reference/js-modules.html#graphql) documentation elsewhere.
 There are some key advantages to using the GraphQL integration with JS Building Blocks

 - Co-located Query and Component
 - One single Query for needed associations e.g. contact->company